The first time I hired a virtual assistant to run my site was a disaster. Even worse, it was all my fault.

 So I hired a virtual assistant called Kim for $300 a month.

 Within 48 hours, I realised I’d made a huge mistake.
-It was clear that outsourcing my blog to Kim wasn’t going to work.
+It was clear that outsourcing my site to Kim wasn’t going to work.

 Interestingly, that’s not where my outsourcing story ends – in fact, it was just the start.